Words by Lula Criado

 My relationship with technology is entirely focused on that which has the potential to make a difference that really counts.
 Hence, I’m all ears if we are talking tech that can tackle wildlife, environmental and social issues, and have a casual in that which might make my life and that of others a bit easier, but I have no time at all for technology for its own sake.

 “It will be soft and hairy” – Salvador Dalí on the future of architecture, in response to Le Corbusier.
-Dalí somehow predicted a new approach between design and biology, however most of architecture and design has had a combative relationship with nature.
+Dalí somehow predicted a new approach between design and biology, despite it having had a combative relationship with nature.
 Is Bionic City helping understand these environmental issues or is it challenging the definition of architecture and design?

 Today we can see and do things our ancestors could only dream of, and the mind boggles at that which our children, and theirs in turn, shall do and see.